Home » Features » Top 15 Best PSP Hidden Gems

 Corpse Party

 It’s not tough to figure out why no one played this horror themed visual novel/adventure game.
-It was not only released very late in the PSP’s lifespan, but also came out as a digital only title.
+For one I’m not a fan of the genre.
+Visual novels are certainly not for me.
+It was also released very late in the PSP’s lifespan as a digital only title.
 I’ll be the first to admit I didn’t have high hopes for it.
-Corpse Party looks at first like an RPG maker indie game, and I’m not a fan of visual novels in the first place.
-As I dug in I absolutely loved unfolding the crazy story, and was surprised at how haunting the experience was.
-The basic premise is that it’s an overhead adventure game where you play as a group of anime styled teenage students transported to a haunted elementary school.
-It’s clear right away that something terrible has happened here, and it’s up to the cast to solve the mystery.
-Corpse Party is gruesome and surprisingly scary.
+Corpse Party looks at first like an RPG maker indie game.
+Totally like an amateur effort.
+As I dug in I absolutely loved unfolding the crazy story.
+I was surprised at how haunting the experience was.

 Front cover for Gitaroo Man Lives for the Sony PSP.